Creating landing pages is easy, but you need to use Google Analytics to track landing page performance.

 So to be able to group these pages together in one report is not possible with the standard search tool in Google Analytics.

-But there is an easy way to group selected random pages together in Google Analytics
+But there is an easy way to group selected random landing pages together in Google Analytics

 So, here is how you can build a one-click custom landing page report in Google Analytics.